 There are various ways in to the industry.
 To become a telecommunications technician for instance (see panel), you may be able to complete an apprenticeship with an electronics, telecommunications or IT company.
 Vacancies in your area will depend on the local jobs market and the types of skills employers need from their workers.
 Alternatively, you may be able to get a trainee position with an installation company if you already have experience and/or qualifications in electronic or electrical engineering, or servicing.
 If not, you could take a college course to gain qualifications in these areas.

 As data (IT) and telecommunications systems continue to merge, demand is increasing for technicians who have skills in both fields, especially wireless broadband technologies and VoIP.
 Typical employers include telephone and broadband network providers, mobile phone operators, cable, satellite and digital TV companies, rail signal engineering and power transmission companies.
 There may also be opportunities with the Ministry of Defence, the police and emergency services.

 With more experience, you could progress to network planning and design, the research and development of new products, and project management.

 Use your ELC

-Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.For full details of how to make the most of your ELC, refer to the in-depth features on this website.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on the QUEST website.